Smile Solutions 4

 Wisdom Teeth

-Smile Solutions Wisdom Teeth
+Smile Solutions Dentist Melbourne

-How do I know if my Wisdom Teeth need to be removed?
+How do I know if my wisdom teeth need to be removed?

 These teeth only become impacted when there is insufficient gum space for normal eruption.
 An impacted wisdom tooth is one that grows out at an angle, or does not fully emerge from the gum line.
 The gum around that tooth can then become swollen and painful, and in some cases even infected.
 Some of the symptoms of impacted wisdom teeth include: